-The jig is in three separate pieces.
-It is assembled by the use of a one way keyhole slotted connecting plates.
+The jig is in two separate pieces.
+It is assembled by the use of a one way keyhole slotted connecting plate.

 Use the keyhole slot to capture the head of the screw and pull both parts together in the direction shown.
-Repeat for the third section.
-Tighten the screw to secure the jig together.
-A screwdriver will be needed to adjust screw tightness.
+Tighten the screw with the hex key to secure the jig together.

-Assemble the four pairs of edge stops onto the jigs if not done so already.
-These should be fitted into the four slots within the jig.
+Assemble the three edge stops onto the jigs (if not done so already), these should be fitted into the three slots within the jig.